-8.3 Vis-a-vis entrepreneurs within the meaning of Sect.
-14 of the German Civil Code [BGB], all guarantees apart from the guaranty for the authenticity of the work pursuant to Item 8.1 above are excluded for all manner of defects in the goods sold.
-However, in case of material defects which destroy or significantly reduce the value or the serviceability of the item and of which the purchaser notifies the auctioneer within 12 months of his bid being accepted, the auctioneer undertakes to assign any claim which it holds against the consignor or - should the purchaser decline this offer of assignment – to itself assert such claims against the consignor.
+8.2 Vis-a-vis entrepreneurs within the meaning of Sect.
+14 of the German Civil Code [BGB], all guarantees are excluded for all manner of defects in the goods sold.
+However, in case of material defects which destroy or significantly reduce the value or the serviceability of the item and of which the purchaser notifies the auctioneer within 12 months of his bid being accepted, the auctioneer undertakes to assign any claim which it holds against the consignor or - should the purchaser decline this offer of assignment - to itself assert such claims against the consignor.
 In the event of the auctioneer successfully prosecuting a claim against the consignor, the auctioneer shall remit the resulting amount to the purchaser up to the value of the hammer price, in return for the item's surrender.
 The purchaser will not be obliged to return this item to the auctioneer if the auctioneer is not itself obliged to return the item within the scope of its claims against the consignor or another beneficiary.
 The purchaser will only hold these rights (assignment or prosecution of a claim against the consignor and remittance of the proceeds) subject to full payment of the auctioneer's invoice.
 In order to assert a valid claim for a material defect against the auctioneer, the purchaser will be required to present a report prepared by an acknowledged expert (or by the author of the catalog, or else a declaration from the artist himself or from the artist's foundation) documenting this defect.

-8.4 Vis-a-vis consumers within the meaning of Sect.
-13 of the German Civil Code [BGB], the guaranty for used goods - apart from the guaranty for the authenticity of the work pursuant to Item 8.1 above - is limited to one year after commencement of the statutory prescriptive period.
+8.3 Vis-a-vis consumers within the meaning of Sect.
+13 of the German Civil Code [BGB], the guaranty for used goods is limited to one year after commencement of the statutory prescriptive period.
 In all other respects the statutory regulations shall apply.

 10. Disruptions, System Failure